4 June 2019 – 25 August 2019

-Iwona Blazwick, Director, Whitechapel Gallery and co-curator of the exhibition, says: “From the Assyrian winged bull he placed in Trafalgar Square to the stone books he had carved from the ruins of Afghanistan’s Bamiyan Buddhas, sculptor, detective and some time cook Michael Rakowitz turns the disasters of war into beacons of knowledge and hope.”
+Iwona Blazwick, former Director, Whitechapel Gallery and co-curator of the exhibition, says: “From the Assyrian winged bull he placed in Trafalgar Square to the stone books he had carved from the ruins of Afghanistan’s Bamiyan Buddhas, sculptor, detective and some time cook Michael Rakowitz turns the disasters of war into beacons of knowledge and hope.”

 Rhythmically rising and falling, an inflatable tower block opens the exhibition.
 Dull Roar (2005) is based on the 1950s American Pruitt-Igoe housing complex.
 Built to give people ‘sun, space and greenery’, it descended into a racially segregated conflict zone and was later detonated, the rubble carted off for use as landfill for luxury homes.
 Opposite stands a model of Vladimir Tatlin’s unrealised utopian tower.
 White man got no dreaming (2008) was made in collaboration with an Aboriginal community in Sydney whose dwellings had been condemned, using materials from their crumbling homes.
 The project was part of a successful campaign for new housing and typifies the interaction with communities at the heart of Rakowitz’s work.